turingschool/backend-curriculum-site/module1/lessons/intro_to_testing.md

 * Understand why we use tests
 * Define the stages of a test
-* Define a minitest test
+* Define a rspec test
 * Use a variety of assertion methods

 ## Vocabulary